mirage/mirage-www/tmpl/wiki/hello-world.md

 Solo5: solo5_app_main() returned with 0
 ```

-We get some additional output from the initialization of the unikernel and its successful boot, then we see our expected output, and solo5's report of the application's successful completion.
+We get some additional output from the initialization of the unikernel and its successful boot, then we see our expected output, and Solo5's report of the application's successful completion.

-Instead of the output above, you may get an error message if `ukvm-bin` isn't able to access `/dev/kvm`.
-If KVM isn't available on your machine, you may be interested in building and running unikernels via [the `virtio` target](https://github.com/solo5/solo5#running-solo5-unikernels-directly).

 #### Configuration Keys